-Re-framing can shake loose many ridiculous hangups and beliefs that make us live smaller than we are.
-It can create shifts in consciousness and self-perception.
+Re-framing can shake loose many false hangups and beliefs that make us live smaller than we are.
+It can create shifts in confidence and self-perception.

 Depression comes and goes, says Prince Ea, and because you are greater than anything that comes and goes… because YOU are constant, YOU are not depressed.

-The takeaway from this piece is that the “feeling” of depression can be real, but you are YOU; you’re not your mood.
+The takeaway from this piece is that the “feeling” of depression can be real, but you are YOU; you are not your mood.

 - Exercise daily.
 Think of exercise as an anti-depressant.
 If you’ve got insurance or the funds to, hire someone to coach you for 4 months as it may be the only way a depressed person is going to get the drive to go.